5 Types of Graphic Design Careers

 Financial aid may be available to students who qualify through grants, loans, bursaries, or awards.
 It's best to check with individual schools to learn more.

-Graphic design colleges and vocational schools generally require one to two years to complete certificates or associate's degrees.
+Generally, one to two years are required to complete certificates or associate's degrees.
 The course material will be more technical and hands-on.
-It can take as many as four years to complete a bachelor's degree in graphic design, which may include general education courses, such as business and psychology, alongside specific design training.
+It can take as many as four years to complete a bachelor's degree, which may include general education courses, such as business and psychology, alongside specific design training.

-From laying out magazine articles to designing logos for sports teams, your creativity is your only guide after graduating from one of the graphic design colleges.
+From laying out magazine articles to conceptualizing logos for sports teams, your creativity is your only guide after graduating college.
 Other opportunities could include designing the poster for a rock concert, business cards for an Internet startup company, web site templates for a new landscape company, spring menus for a local bistro—well, you get the picture.
-Read "5 Types of Graphic Design Careers" and Graphic Design School & Career Information for greater insight.

 The Next Step

 Now that some of your questions have been answered, browse this guide, and continue your journey towards a brighter future.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employee Statistics, May 2009, web site accessed on Feb.
 11, 2011.

 © 2001 - 2014 Beelineweb.com